hosseinishr/ShareBikeDemandPrediction/README.md

 ## Answer to the Business Problem

 To answer the qusetions raised by the business problem:
-- the top 3 predictors for share bike rentals are: temperature (temp), snow conditions (snow) and the year 2019.
+- Based on the coefficients estimated by the MLR model, the top 3 predictors for share bike rentals are: temperature (temp), snow conditions (snow) and the year 2019.
 - the equation for interpreting the rental counts based on the above variables is:
 #### bike rentals = 0.5684 x temp -0.2425 x snow + 0.2296 x "2019" + the rest of the multipliers and features
 This means: